scto/code-factory/README.md

 ## Setup

-1. Create a `local.properties` file and add the following.
+1. Create a `local.properties` file and add the following:
 ```
 API_KEY="sk-proj-mSwcp..."
 ```